 However, its common knowledge that auto insurance is rife with exclusions and exceptions to coverage.
 So can your auto insurance company exclude a claim for damages and injuries based on evidence that their insured was operating the vehicle while intoxicated?

 No!
-In Pennsylvania, insurance companies are not permitted to preclude coverage of damages caused by intoxicated drivers because these exclusion clauses are against public policy.
+In Pennsylvania, insurance companies are not permitted to preclude coverage for damages caused by intoxicated drivers because these exclusion clauses are against public policy.
 This issue was addressed by the Superior Court in the case of Donegal Mut.
 Ins.
 Co. v.
 Long, 387 Pa.
 Super.
 574, 564 A.2d 937 (Pa.
 Super.
 Ct.
 1989).
 In that case, a car rental agreement excluded insurance coverage for claims that resulted from driving while intoxicated.
 The court held that this exclusion of coverage for intoxicated driving was a violation of public policy.
 It reasoned that the insurance company should not be able to escape liability for injuries to innocent third parties.

 Can a Bar or Restaurant be held Responsible for a Drunk Driving Accident?